hundredrabbits/thebook/north_pacific_logbook.md

 Do we still like the ocean?
 Yes, of course we still like it, we've spent too much time in it as of late, but we'll always love it.
 During this trip, we'd often ask ourselves, why do we do this?
 Why put ourselves through this crazy sailing across a vast ocean business?
 We don't really know why, but when we left Canada with Pino to go south, we knew we'd be taking it back home afterwards, that was a promise we'd made.
 No matter what, Pino would come back with us.
 We're a team, and we're closing this circle together.

 ##### 1300
 What to say about today.
 Calm days are torture when this close to our goal.
 The waves are slow but frequent, tossing us around.
 The calm, according to this morning's weather, will stay until this evening, 6 long hours away.
-I tried steering with the 5 km/h (2-3 kn) of wind there was, but it is too much work for too little reward.
-Devine is reading Akira, while I sit outside, watching the horizon for ripples in the water.
+I tried steering with the 2-3 kn of wind there was, but it is too much work for too little reward.
+Devine is reading *Akira* by Katsuhiro Otomo, while I sit outside, watching the horizon for ripples in the water.
 My patience meter depleted, I went inside to clean the dishes dirtied from dinner.
 I made rice with soybeans, topped with a sweet and sour sauce, sauteed with some dried seaweed and 1/2 the potato from yesterday.
-We're eating a lot of beans these days, it was a staple on this trip, eaten in the form of soybeans, dry tofu, silken tofu, kuromame, yokan and kinako powder.
+We're eating a lot of beans these days, it was a staple on this trip, eaten in the form of soybeans, kouya-doufu tofu, silken tofu, kuromame, yokan and kinako powder.

 Looks like this day will consist mostly of sleeping, reading and waiting for wind.
 People on land complained of boredom during their Coronavirus quarantine, well, they'd go stir-crazy on a voyage like this.
 This is quarantine on steroids.
-There is no internet, not enough power to watch films all day, not enough books to read, limited water and food... and a look outside our window offers nothing but grey.
+There is no internet, not enough power to watch films all day, not enough books to read, limited water and food, and a look outside our window offers nothing but grey.

 I've noticed I've always got one word stuck in my head, a new one everyday that I repeat like a mantra.
 The word stays with me, especially when I'm too tired to think.
 Today's word is “flummoxed”, yesterday's was “cassowary”.
 Not all words are as great as these, a week ago I kept repeating the phrase “tits up”, tirelessly.
 Maybe this is my brain's way of dealing with boredom.
 Repetition.
 Keeping the space filled with words leave little room for anxiety to take root.

 Today, I re-packed our ditch bag, the current canvas bag grew a bit of mold as it lay under the space where we'd hang our wet clothes.
 I pulled out what I thought to be a large dry bag, thought it would serve as a good replacement.
 I rolled it out once to look at it, but never tried to pack anything into it, I'd noticed then how long it was and thought it would be perfect for this.
 I assumed it had as much girth as it had length—far from!
 I put two big items in, and noticed how narrow it was, and so instead of bulging outward it grew skyward.
 With all the items packed in, it was no wider than a soccer ball, but reached up to my waist, like a long, awkward, slender worm.
 I named it “the lumpy sausage”.
 Now every time I look at it, I can't stop laughing.

 ##### 2300
 The wind returned!
 I switched the sails (as they were on the wrong side) and we sped off!
-The wind started fast, blowing at a good 24 km/h (13 kn)—perfect.
-Well, it would have been perfect if I hadn't looked at AIS to see that there was a large cargo ship heading straight for us, running on the same longitude.
-Damn!
-I thought.
+The wind started fast, at a moderate breeze—perfect.
+Well, it would have been perfect if I hadn't looked at AIS to see that there was a large cargo ship heading straight for us, running on the same longitude. *Damn*, I thought.
 Diverting southward seemed dumb as it was angling more that way, so I tightened the sheets and went as close to the wind as I could.
 It was enough to steer us 1.852 km (1 nm) north of it.
 I saw its lights as it passed us, relieved and thankful for AIS, it saves us a lot of time and anxiety.
 It's easy to see their course and to divert appropriately ahead of time.

 The rest of the night was uneventful, we are zooming forward, beating into the wind and waves.
 Last night was especially cold though, even with two sleeping bags I was frozen.
 Now, I sit at the chart table, fleece and puffy jackets on, tuque, scarf and foul-weather pants and I feel better, especially too since I've just finished a bowl of warm oats.